richafnu/Viva/Viva/glint/setup/delete-user-data-faq.md

 ---

 # FAQs for deleting user data

+A Microsoft Viva Glint administrator can delete user data from the platform in such a manner that complies with Microsoft standards.

 **Q: When will user records be deleted from Viva Glint?**
 **A:** When Viva Glint receives the delete signal from a Data Subject Request (DSR) or Microsoft Entra ID for a user, they're not immediately deleted.
 A user's employee record is in a soft-deleted state in accordance with [Microsoft's data handling standards](https://learn.microsoft.com/compliance/assurance/assurance-data-retention-deletion-and-destruction-overview).
 During this period, the employee record may be modified from its soft-deleted state and updated to the status provided in the Human Resource Information System (HRIS) file per the client's User Data control setting at **Disregard Employee IDs** of previously deleted employees.
 After this period, all data related to the employee is permanently deleted in alignment with the client's User Data control settings at **Delete survey data for deleted users.**